 Why steel erection RAMS need job-specific detail

-Lifting and access drive the method
+The lift and the access set the method

-The site changes the controls
+The site rewrites the controls

 When needed